knative/serving/docs/roadmap/scaling-2019.md

 concurrency metrics in the way we want.
 Ultimately we should push these features upstream and get rid of the queue-proxy sidecar.

-However we're not doing that yet because the requirements haven't stablized enough yet.
+However we're not doing that yet because the requirements haven't stabilized enough yet.
 And it's still useful to have a component to innovate within.

 ### Vertical Pod Autoscaling Beta